How do I watch the Late Late Show with James Corden in the UK?

 How to watch The Late Late Show with James Corden on TV…

-Thanks to a new deal between Sky and US broadcaster CBS, you’ll be able to see a weekly highlights package from James Corden’s talk show on Sky 1 from early March.
-An exact air date is to be announced.
+Thanks to a new deal between Sky and US broadcaster CBS, you’ll be able to see a weekly highlights package from James Corden’s talk show on Sky 1.
+The first episode will air 10pm, Tuesday 6th March on Sky1.

 Although the 40-minutes show (not including adverts) airs Monday to Friday nights in the US, the UK version will pick out highlights to create a single one-hour show each week.